The Rolling Stones: 1989–1999: Comeback, record-breaking tours and Wyman's departure

-2000–2011: A Bigger Bang and continued success
+2000–2011: 40th anniversary, A Bigger Bang and continued success

 In late 2001, Mick Jagger released his fourth solo album, Goddess in the Doorway.
 It met with mixed reviews; it reached number 44 in the UK and number 39 in the US.
 A month after the September 11 attacks, Jagger, Richards, and a backing band took part in The Concert for New York City, performing "Salt of the Earth" and "Miss You".
 In 2002, the Stones released Forty Licks, a greatest hits double album, to mark forty years as a band.
 The collection contained four new songs recorded with the core band of Jagger, Richards, Watts, Wood, Leavell, and Jones.
 The album has sold more than 7 million copies worldwide.
 It reached number 2 in both the US and UK.
 The same year, Q magazine named the Rolling Stones one of the 50 Bands To See Before You Die.
 The Stones headlined the Molson Canadian Rocks for Toronto concert in Toronto, Canada, to help the city—which they had used for rehearsals since the Voodoo Lounge tour—recover from the 2003 SARS epidemic; an estimated 490,000 people attended the concert.

 On 9 November 2003, the band played their first concert in Hong Kong, as part of the Harbour Fest celebration, in support of its SARS-affected economy.
 The same month, the band licensed the exclusive rights to sell the new four-DVD boxed set Four Flicks, recorded on their recent world tour, to the US Best Buy chain of stores.
 In response, some Canadian and US music retail chains (including HMV Canada and Circuit City) pulled Rolling Stones CDs and related merchandise from their shelves and replaced it with signs explaining why.
 In 2004, a double live album of the Licks Tour, Live Licks, was released and certified gold in the US.
 It reached number 2 in both the UK and US.
 In November 2004, the Rolling Stones were among the inaugural inductees into the UK Music Hall of Fame.